-Twenty-five (25) shippers responded to the survey.
-Respondents included 5 medical facilities, 6 higher education facilities, 4 utilities, 6 industrial facility and 4 research/other facilities.
+Twenty-eight (28) shippers responded to the survey.
+Respondents included 7 medical facilities, 9 higher education facilities, 4 utilities, 3 industrial facility and 5 research/other facilities.

 One commercial disposal facility was available to accept Class A low-level radioactive waste: Energy Solutions in Clive, Utah.
-The Barnwell, South Carolina, disposal facility closed to the nation in June 2008.
-Currently there is no disposal option for Class B or C waste.
+The Barnwell, South Carolina, disposal facility that was licensed to receive Class B and C waste closed to the nation in June 2008.
+Importation rules are in development in the Texas Compact.